 - No Required Minimum Distribution (RMD): When you establish an after-tax self-directed IRA, you’re required to make withdrawals once you reach 73, but this is not the case with a self-directed Roth IRA.

 - Estate Planning: With no RMD, you account funds can build, which you can then pass onto beneficiaries.

 The Decision Is Yours – But Make a Decision

 No matter which retirement plan you choose, the important thing is to create a retirement plan.
 The benefits of choosing a self-directed retirement plan is that you can make investments you know well and trust.
 Additionally, when the market takes a dive, your retirement assets won’t drop as steadily.
-At IRA Financial, you can establish your plan and allow IRA Financial Trust to custody the plan for you.
-Give us a call at 800.472.1043 for more info.
+Allow IRA Financial Trust to custody the plan for you; give us a call at 800.472.1043 for more info!